tpill90/steam-lancache-prefill/docs/mkdocs/install-guides/Scheduled-Job.md

 ## Checking Service Logs

-It is possible to check on the status of the service using `sudo systemctl status {{prefillName.lower()}}`, which will display both the service's status as well as its most recent logs.
+It is possible to check on the status of the service using `sudo systemctl status {{prefill_name.lower()}}`, which will display both the service's status as well as its most recent logs.

 <div data-cli-player="../casts/systemd-service-logs.cast" data-rows=17></div>
 <br>